-In addition, the IRM researcher conducted two in-depth interviews with direct beneficiaries of the e-petitions, who were registered and used the online platform for starting a new e-petition and another one singed online.
+In addition, the IRM researcher conducted two in-depth interviews with direct beneficiaries of the epetitions, who were registered and used the online platform for starting a new e-petition and supporting existing online petitions.
 The key questions explored their experience of using the new mechanism, what the challenges were and the recommendations they have for improvement.